 Scholarly Commons Citation

 Gostin, Lawrence O. and Kim, Susan C., "Ethical Allocation of Preexposure HIV Prophylaxis" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 502.
+502.